Miss Earth Nigeria

-Miss Earth Nigeria is an annual national beauty pageant in Nigeria to select its representative to the international Miss Earth pageant.
+Miss Earth Nigeria is a national beauty pageant in Nigeria to select its representative to the international Miss Earth pageant.
 The pageant, with the theme "Beauties for a Cause" is organized by AMC Productions, and began sending representatives to Miss Earth a year after the international pageant was established in 2001.
-Nigeria has achieved 5 placements in Miss Earth.
+Nigeria has achieved seven placements in Miss Earth.

-The current titleholder is Esther Oluwatosin Ajayi.
+The current titleholder is Shuntell Ezomo.

 History

-Originally, titleholders were from rival pageants Miss Commonwealth Nigeria (Vanessa Ibene Ekeke) and Miss Nigeria (Ewemade Ogbebor), until Miss Earth Nigeria became a pageant in its own right in 2004.
+Originally, titleholders were contestants from rival pageants Miss Commonwealth Nigeria (Vanessa Ibene Ekeke) and Miss Nigeria (Ewemade Ogbebor), until Miss Earth Nigeria became a pageant with its own right in 2004.
 The winner is expected to work in collaboration with environmentalist and state parastatals on how to make water safe, check erosion, pollution among others.
 The pageant also conducts road shows to educate people on the three R's (Reduce, Reuse, Recycle).

 Nigeria produced its first Miss Earth top ten finalist when Susan Modupe Garland entered in the top 10 in 2019.

 The president and national director of the pageant is Ibinabo Fiberesima, a pageant veteran who is now a Nollywood actress.